jeremycx/node-LDAP/README.md

 ------------------
 A convenience function that is in here only to encourage developers to do LDAP authentication "the right way" if possible.

+    ldap.findandbind(options, function(err, data))

+Options are exactly like the search options, with the addition of a "password" attribute:

+    {
+        base: '',
+        filter: '',
+        scope: '',
+        attrs: '',
+        password: ''
+    }

+Calls the callback with the record it authenticated against.

 Connection.searchPaged(base, scope, filter, attrs, pageSize, function(msgid, err, data) [, cookie])